htruong/hackable-consumer-hardware/README.md

 To make it to this list, with a few exceptions, there are several rules-of-thumb:

 1. All revisions of such product/model has to be hackable.
-If only earlier revisions are exploitable -- for example, many routers that have later revisions with less RAM can't count.
+If only earlier revisions are exploitable -- for example, many routers that have later revisions with less RAM and unable to run the Custom FW -- it can't count.
 2. The latest firmware of such product/model should not be able to completely prevent the user from hacking it.
-The PS Vita or the Verizon Pixel 1, for example, doesn't count.
+The PS Vita or the Verizon Pixel 1, for example, have patched software that prevents jailbreaking, so that doesn't count.
 3. If there exists a jailbroken firmware or development features, that firmware has to be open-source.
-At the very least, it has to substaintial developmental features.
+At the very least, it has to offer substaintial development features.
 Hacking and jailbroken doesn't mean much if only the manufacturer can add features to it.
 For example, the Analogue Super Nt *definitely* doesn't count.

-In other words, hacking such product has to be a guarranteed goal, not a lottery when you read its serial number/manufactured date/firmware version.
+In other words, rule 1 and 2 mean hacking such product has to be a guarranteed goal, not a lottery when you read its serial number/manufactured date/firmware version.
 You shouldn't have to pray for a device you purchased to be hackable.
 For wildly popular and easy-to-check devices, such as iPhones or Kindles, these restrictions can be somewhat less strict.

 ## Table of hackable hardware